x64dbg/blog/_posts/23-10-2016-weekly-digest-9.md

 ## Updated capstone, keystone and asmjit

+The dependencies [capstone](http://www.capstone-engine.org), [keystone](http://www.keystone-engine.org) and [asmjit](https://github.com/x64dbg/asmjit_xedparse) have been updated.
+This fixed various bugs with assembling and disassembling.

 ## Copy as base64

 The data copy dialog now allows you to copy data as Base64.
 Quite useful if you need to dump some private keys or something.
 It also supports various other formats, including C-style array (various types), string, GUID, IP addresses and Delphi arrays.